Asian Smokeshow Dannie Riel Shows Off Yoga Skills In Skimpy Red Bikini

 In addition to well over 7,000 likes, the post has racked up an impressive 50 comments and that number only continues to climb.
 Some followers took to the photo to let her know that she looks amazing while countless others raved over her gorgeous figure.
 A few more had no words and opted to express their feelings with emoji instead.

-“Haha you’re the best!!!,” one fan gushed, adding a series of red heart emoji to the end of their comment.
+“Haha you’re the best!!!” one fan gushed, adding a series of red heart emoji to the end of their comment.

 “That’s an awesome view, and I see you like to love on the edge of things,” a second social media user joked.